AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/AEM-Magento.md

+---
+title: AEM and Magento Integration using Commerce Integration Framework
+description: AEM and Magento Integration using Commerce Integration Framework
+---

 # AEM and Magento Integration using Commerce Integration Framework

 AEM and Magento are seamlessly integrated using the Commerce Integration Framework (CIF).
 CIF enables AEM to access a Magento instance and bind the catalog data via GraphQL.
 It also allows AEM Authors to use Product and Category Pickers and a read-only Product Console to browse through product and category data fetched on-demand from Magento.
 In addition, CIF provides an out-of-the-box storefront that can accelerate commerce projects.